zenith110/Gerbot/README.md

 ```

 ## Usage
-To use Gerbot, you must supply a valid Bot token.
+To use Gerbot, you must supply a valid bot token.
 First create a file in the `src directory` called `.env`.
 Inside this file populate it as follows:

 ```bash
 BOT_TOKEN=DISCORD_TOKEN_HERE